Skip to main content

 Exogate Initiative Game Cover

-Exogate Initiative is a single player management game.
+Exogate Initiative is a single player tactical city builder game with fantasy and science fiction themes.
 It was developed by Xeno Bits and was released on January 28, 2025.
 It received mostly positive reviews from players.

 Skip User Reviews